-Assistant Professor, Department of Medicine, Weill Medical College of Cornell University
+Associate Professor, Department of Medicine, Weill Medical College of Cornell University

-Assistant Scientist, Arthritis and Tissue Degeneration Program, Hospital for Special Surgery
+Associate Scientist, Arthritis and Tissue Degeneration Program, Hospital for Special Surgery

 For more publications, please see the PubMed listing.

-One of the goals of Hospital for Special Surgery (HSS) is to advance the science of orthopedic surgery, rheumatology, and related disciplines for the benefit of patients.
+One of the goals of HSS is to advance the science of orthopedic surgery, rheumatology, and related disciplines for the benefit of patients.
 Research staff at HSS may collaborate with outside companies for education, research and medical advances.
 HSS supports this collaboration in order to foster medical breakthroughs; however, HSS also believes that these collaborations must be disclosed.

 As part of the disclosure process, this website lists Research staff collaborations with outside companies if the Research staff member received any payment during the prior year or expects to receive any payment in the next year.
 The disclosures are based on information provided by the Research staff and other sources and are updated regularly.
 Current ownership interests and leadership positions are also listed.
 Further information may be available on individual company websites.

 By disclosing the collaborations of HSS Research staff with industry on this website, HSS and its Research staff make this information available to patients and the public, thus creating a transparent environment for those who are interested in this information.
-Further, HSS’ Conflicts of Interest Policy does not permit payment of royalties on products developed by him/her that are used on patients at HSS.
+Further, the HSS Conflicts of Interest Policy does not permit payment of royalties on products developed by him/her that are used on patients at HSS.